stevepryde/xenon/README.md

 ## Status

-This project is still in early stages, however it is already functional as a drop-in replacement for Selenium Standalone.
-Grid-like functionality is also supported.
+Xenon currently works as a drop-in replacement for Selenium Standalone in most cases, although 100% feature parity with Selenium is not a goal of Xenon.

+Grid-like functionality is also supported (see "Running multiple nodes" below).

 Xenon is able to run the full [thirtyfour](https://github.com/stevepryde/thirtyfour) (Rust WebDriver client) test suite using 10 Chrome instances concurrently,